-The reason for orchids not blooming is often because the temperature is too high at night.
-Orchids require the temperature at night to be 10°F cooler than the day, to trigger the growth of a new flower spike and to stimulate blooming.
-If there is no contrast in temperature between day and night then orchids do not flower.
+I discovered the reason for my orchids not blooming was often because the temperature was too high at night.
+Orchids require the temperature at night to be 10°F cooler than the day to trigger the growth of a new flower spike and to stimulate blooming.
+If there is no contrast in temperature between day and night, then orchids do not flower.

 - Orchids require a cooler temperature at night to trigger flowering.